Digital divide in the United States: Age

 Older generations of Americans have consistently reported the lowest level of access to the Internet per age cohorts.
 In 2019, 59% of Americans age 65 and older had access to broadband at home compared to about 80% of other age groups (77% of Americans age 18–29, 77% of Americans age 30–49, and 79% of Americans age 50–64).
 Although older generations still hold the lowest amount of Internet usage age-wise, the United States has seen a dramatic increase in Internet users at the age of 65 and older over time.
 From 2000 to 2015, the number of senior citizens connected to the Internet increased by 44%.

 Device ownership has drastically increased for Americans age 65 and older over the years but still remains consistently lower than that of all American adults.
 Data from Pew Research Center shows that smartphone ownership increased from 11% in 2011 to 24% in 2016 (compared to the American average of 35% and 77%, respectively) and tablet ownership increased from 1% in 2010 to 32% in 2016 (compared to 3% and 51%, respectively).
 In terms of device usage, seniors tended to describe their smartphones as "freeing" and "connecting" and are more likely to use tablets and e-readers.

+However, older adults living in rural communities report experiencing symptoms of confusion, anxiety, or lack of support when interacting with technologies, regarding healthcare, which resulted in lower adoption rates of services including telehealth.